Mary-Tyler-Moore/pet-partners/README.md

 ## Project Background:
-**Pet Partners** is a fictional Pet :rabbit: Rental :dog: Service created by my daughter.
-She is my #1 UX/UI tester and has extensive experience catching bugs :space_invader: in my cross-platform Applications :floppy_disk: :dash: .
+**Pet Partners** is a fictional ***Pet*** :rabbit: ***Rental*** :dog: ***Service** created by my daughter and I. She is my #1 UX/UI tester and has extensive experience catching bugs :space_invader: in my cross-platform Applications :floppy_disk: :dash: .
 She is the :star: of my life.

 <br />

 ## What to Expect:
 ***Lots*** of cute pictures of pets.
-We are starting off with cats :cat: dogs :dog: and rabbits :rabbit: but we are open to exotic :dragon: variaties of pets as well. ***Pet Partners*** will house and nurture any type of pet as long as that pet brings their owner joy.
+We are starting off by offering with cats :cat: dogs :dog: and rabbits :rabbit2: on short-term lease, but we are also open to exotic :dragon: varieties of pets as well. ***Pet Partners*** will house and nurture any type of pet as long as that pet brings their owner joy.

-Please :pray: make Pull Request if you want to add your favorite pet to the list below.
+Please :pray: make a Pull Request if you would like to add your favorite pet to the list below.

 > ***Pet Rental List:***
 > * Dogs :dog: